mojimuse/mojicraft/content/pages/index.md

 sections:
   - type: hero_section
     title: This Is Mojicraft
-    subtitle: We create digital Identity
+    subtitle: To create a digital identity through art and media
     content: >+
       Digital avatar's can be imagined countless ways.
 We can help create your avatar to use on digtal media.